karthik-pj/careflow_setup/replit.md

   - Shorter window = more responsive but may miss intermittent signals
 - **RSSI Smoothing**: Weighted average of multiple readings from same gateway
 - **Position Smoothing**: Exponential smoothing to reduce jitter (alpha 0.1-1.0)
+- **Stability Threshold**: Positions only update when movement exceeds 0.3 meters (prevents phantom drift from RSSI noise)

 ## Technical Notes
 - Database sessions use context managers to prevent connection leaks